cjmet/WeatherKitty/README.md

 - install as a git submodule
   `git submodule add https://github.com/cjmet/WeatherKitty.git WeatherKitty`

-- Place WeatherKitty.css before your styles.css so that you can optionally over-ride it.
+- Place WeatherKitty.css before your styles.css, so that you can optionally over-ride it.
 - Place the `<div id="WeatherKittyWidget"></div>` block where you want it, with/without the optional spacer.
-- Place WeatherKitty.js before your script.js
+- Place WeatherKitty.js before your script.js, again so you can both use and over-ride it.
 - Call `WeatherKitty([optionalPath]);` in your script.js.

   - Default path is "WeatherKitty"